ryohlan/next-ts-template/README.md

 ### New Layout

-The layout is just a React comopnent called by the controller.
+The layout is just a React component called by the controller.

 And the Layout can receive controller's props using context and useContext.